This dictionary covers graphic design, prepress and print terminology

-Embedding one element inside another, for instance a nested table can consist of a table that is embedded in another table.
+Embedding one element inside another, for instance, a nested table can consist of a table that is embedded in another table.

 A collection of computers that are interconnected.

-A content wrapper for news items including NITF, photos and other graphic materials.
+A content wrapper for news items including NITF, photos, and other graphic materials.
 It provides metadata information about the contained news items, along with information about how the items are related.
 NewsML is media agnostic.
 It has been widely adopted globally.

-A light, low cost groundwood paper made especially for newspapers.
+A light, low-cost groundwood paper made especially for newspapers.

 Irregularly shaped patterns, similar to oil on the surface of water, that appear in scans made from transparencies.
-These artefacts are caused by the varying amounts of air between the scanning cylinder (or plate) and transparency surfaces as they come into contact.
+These artifacts are caused by the varying amounts of air between the scanning cylinder (or plate) and transparency surfaces as they come into contact.
 The effect can be avoided by applying oil between the two surfaces.
 Some scanner manufacturers also use special grainy glass plates to minimize the risk of creating Newton’s rings.